pesterhazy/presumably/posts/fixmes.md

 }
 ```

-You will still be able to experiment and run the code so long.
+With the partial implementation, you will still be able to experiment and run the code.
 If you hit the missing case, it will fail loudly, with an exception and a stacktrace.
-The FIXME is active at runtime, but it will also ensure that you won't forget to fil in the missing case before finishing your branch.[^meta]
+The FIXME is active at runtime, but it will also ensure that you won't forget to fill in the missing case before finishing your branch.[^meta]

 # Pair programming and fixmification